-To make changes, we'll edit the value in-between the empty single quote marks for that setting.
+To make changes, edit the value in-between the empty single quote marks for that setting.

-If we have an existing instillation of RackForms, we can simple update the app/config.php file to enforce LDAP logins for all non-admin users.
+If we have an existing instillation of RackForms we can update the app/config.php file to enforce LDAP logins for all non-admin users.
 To do so, simply follow the items outlined in step 3.
-Once saved, these settings will ensure all non-admin users who attempt a login must have valid AD credentials as outlined in the config file.
+Once saved, these settings will ensure all non-admin users who attempt a login must have valid AD credentials and group membership as defined in the config file.

 For the RackForms administrator, one additional step may be required.
 If the non-admin user who logs in via LDAP had existing jobs, the admin will need to update, via Job Ownership, those items to match with the new AD user.
 This is because when we login with LDAP, a new user record is created in the fb_admin database table, and this user id will be different than the previous value.
 As job ownership is tied to this id value, the update is required.